 Using a clean electric whisk start to whisk the egg whites.
 When they become frothy, add 3 tablespoons of sugar and whisk until the egg whites are stiff and glossy.
 You should be able to turn the bowl upside down and they remain stiff (be careful not to overwhip them).

-Next, add one third of the whisked egg whites to the mascarpone mixture and gently fold it in as you would with a cake batter.
+Next, add one third of the whisked egg whites to the mascarpone and egg yolk mixture and gently fold it in as you would with a cake batter.
 Continue with the remaining whites a third at a time until it's completed incorporated.

 Mix the espresso and 4 tablespoon coffee liqueur in a shallow bowl and dip in the lady fingers (savoiardi biscuits).
 You want to dip them into the liquid quickly (around 2-3 seconds) whilst turning to soak each side.

 Lay the ladyfingers in a glass or ceramic dish until you have one even layer.
 You can brake some biscuits to fit your dish .